-Udemy employs anti-piracy technology, including encoding videos using a proprietary player and attaching a Udemy watermark to all videos.
+Udemy uses a proprietary player and attaches a Udemy watermark to all course videos.
 This is why, when you load a video to Udemy, there is both uploading AND "processing" time, because we are encoding your videos to make them difficult to steal.

 But for a motivated pirate, any content that appears on a computer screen is vulnerable to theft.
 This is unavoidable and a problem across the industry.
 Giants like Netflix, Youtube, Amazon, etc. all have the same issue, and as an industry, we continue to work on new technology solutions to limit piracy.

 Because pirating techniques currently outpaces protection, we hired a company who is specifically dedicated to enforcing the DMCA laws on your behalf and target violating individuals, hosting sites, and DNS servers in an attempt to get any unauthorized content removed.
-This company, PiraShield, employs a team of professionals trained in DMCA law to go after piracy issues you bring to us.
-For more info on PiraShield, feel free to take a look at their site: https://pirashield.com/
+This company, Link-Busters, employs a team of professionals trained in DMCA law to go after piracy issues you bring to us.
+For more info on Link-Busters, feel free to take a look at their site: https://link-busters.com/

-If you find your course on a pirate site, please submit a takedown request directly to PiraShield using this form and make sure you submit the following:
+If you find your course on a pirate site, please submit a takedown request directly to Link-Busters using this form, making sure to include all the requested information.

-Note: If you are looking for information on Copyright rather than Piracy (meaning your content is illegally hosted on Udemy) Please follow the instructions in this article: How do I report a Udemy Course Infringing on My Copyright
+Note: If you are looking for information on how to report copyright infringement on Udemy, please see: How do I report a Udemy Course Infringing on My Copyright.